-Looking for a list of the best dragon games on PC?
-Since long before the days of Dungeons and Dragons, and before Tolkein became the poster boy of fantasy, dragons have been the most fearsome and majestic creatures of myth.
-Usually they breath fire and hoard gold, other times they become companions and deign to be ridden, and more often than not they get mistaken for wyverns.
+What are the best dragon games on PC?
+Since long before the days of D&D, and before Tolkien became the poster boy of fantasy, dragons have been the most fearsome and majestic creatures of myth.
+Usually, they breathe fire and hoard gold, and can sometimes be a faithful companion, or a fierce enemy.

 Here are the best dragon games on PC: